adeari/DTable/README.md

 ### "simple"

-> use one formatter widget to render the cell.
+> use one formatter widget to render the table cells. widget_options can be set within column definition, too.

 >**options**
 >``` text